 \subsection{Newcomb's Speed of Light Data}

-Newcomb's speed of light data, available in \cite{stigler77} have been analyzed by several authors.
-The dataset consists of 66 observations.
+Newcomb's speed of light data, available in \cite{stigler77}, consists of $ 66 $ observations.
 There are two distinct outliers at $-44$ and $-2$.
-A normal model would provide a nice fit to these data if the outliers are deleted.
-The estimates of $\mu$ and $\sigma^2$ under the normal model are presented in Table~\ref{tab: newcomb-comp} for several of our weighted likelihood estimators together with their likelihood based competitors.
-All the weighted likelihood estimators presented here are successful in controlling the effect of the large outliers while the MLE is severely affected.
+A normal model would provide a nice fit to these outlier-deleted data.
+The parameter estimates under the normal model are presented in Table~\ref{tab: newcomb-comp} for several WLEs together with their likelihood based competitors.
+Figure~\ref{fig: NewcombFits} displays the close match of the WLE (with $ \alpha = 1.01 $) with the outlier-deleted MLE.
+All the WLEs are successful in controlling the effect of the outliers while the MLE is severely affected.